-The Contra Costa Transportation Authority is developing a transportation expenditure plan (TEP) for a potential sales tax measure that may go before voters on the March 3, 2020 primary election ballot.
-WCCTAC first discussed the CCTA TEP development process at its April 26, 2019 Board meeting.
-The Board held a special meeting on May 10, 2019 that mainly involved a review of Measure X, which went before voters in November, 2016.
-At the May 24th Board meeting, staff reviewed the latest public opinion research on the TEP.
+The Contra Costa Transportation Authority (CCTA) is developing a Transportation Expenditure Plan (TEP) for a potential sales tax measure that may go before voters on the March 3, 2020 primary election ballot.
+WCCTAC first discussed the TEP development process at its April 26, 2019 Board meeting.
+The Board later held a special meeting on May 10, 2019 that mainly involved a review of Measure X from 2016.
+At the May 24, 2019 Board meeting, staff reviewed the latest public opinion research on the TEP.
 The Board also developed a draft funding allocation for West County's share of the TEP.
-At the special meeting on June 7th, the Board refined its allocation in light of a newer revenue total provided by the Authority.
+At the special meeting on June 7, 2019, the Board refined its funding allocation in light of a newer revenue total provided by the Authority.
 Staff then sent a letter to CCTA formalizing the Board's comments, which is included as Attachment A.

-The Authority appreciated the detailed feedback provided by WCCTAC.
-This feedback from WCCTAC, other RTPCs and other stakeholders is being gathered by CCTA and will result in the development of an official Draft Initial TEP.
-This document is expected to be released between July 3rd and 8th.
-Given that CCTA has not yet responded to WCCTAC's funding allocation proposal, this is an opportunity to revised the proposed allocation
+The Authority appreciated the detailed feedback provided by WCCTAC but has not yet fully responded.
+The comments from RTPCs and other stakeholders are being gathered by CCTA and will result in the development of an Initial Draft TEP (to be released in early July).